-Today as we hear the readings from scripture I would like us to think about two aspects that come from the readings:-
+Today as we hear the readings from scripture I would like us to think about two aspects that come from the readings.

-- God has been revealed to us. - Through this revelation we are called to trust God.
+Firstly, that God has been revealed to us.
+And secondly, that through this revelation we are called to trust God.